lukbor2/myfitapp/README.txt

   The idea is to store the user id in a session's variable and then access that variable when needed.
   Even if the current solution, which is showing the user id in the url, is not considered unsafe for what I read.
   (But attention needs to be paid in the way the code is written...)
+- Think how to do some tests (for example upload a set of test activities and test the expected results)